 - Gently stir the cookie crumbs into the shake, sprinkle with the remain crumbs, and enjoy immediately.

-* You only need the cookie wafer part for this milkshake, so scrape out the filling of 2 cookies until you're left with 4 wafers.
+* The cocoa is for the chocolate version of the shake.
+Just leave it out if you want a more traditional cookies & cream flavour. * You only need the cookie wafer part for this milkshake, so scrape out the filling of 2 cookies until you’re left with 4 wafers.
 And if you need this to be gluten-free, be sure to use gluten-free cookies.

 This is a sponsored conversation written by me on behalf of So Delicious, but all the opinions and text are my own.
 Lots of love for showing some love to the brands that help support Spoons!